wedesoft/aiscm/doc/installation.md

 @dependencies.sh@
 ```

-You also need a recent version of Protobuf-C library and compiler.
+You also need
+* a recent version of Protobuf-C library and compiler.
+* the Tensorflow C library

 ### Build AIscm